juliafbowman/Hello-Roomie/README.md

 - Create posts about yourself and browse posts of available roommates
 - Multiple contact methods : email, phone, or social media links

+## Application Purpose
+Finding compatible roommates at UIC can be challenging for most students due to:
+1. **Limited Discovery Options**
+    - Current platforms don't have an effective way to match student's based on their needs and preferences
+    - Students often have to rely on social media groups or impoersonal classifieds

+2. **Inefficient Search Process**
+    - Manual filtering through dozens of listings is time-consuming
+    - No smart matching system exists for roommate preferences

+3. **Safety Concerns**
+    - Random roommate assignemtns don't consider perosnal habits or schedules
+    - Lack of ways to contact Roommates leads to uncertainty

+HelloRoomie solves these problems by:
+    ✅ Using Dynamic Data Structures to suggest ideal roommmates ✅ Providing advanced filters to provide precise searching ✅ Creating a UIC-based platform for safer connections ✅ Focusing on lifestyle compatibility beyond just price/location

 <!-- Required -->
 <!--
 * Here you may add information about how